Miguel A. Mosteiro, PhD

 Research

-I am Computer Science Professor and Assistant Chair in the Seidenberg School of Computer Science and Information Systems at Pace University.
-My research interests are in various aspects of algorithms, from theoretical analysis to experimental algorithms.
-Specific areas of my research include algorithms for highly dynamic networks, the application of game theory and reinforcement learning to crowd computing, and online and reallocation algorithms for cloud computing and radio networks.
+I am Computer Science Professor and Chair of the Computer Science Department in the Seidenberg School of Computer Science and Information Systems at Pace University.
+My research interests are in various aspects of algorithms, from theoretical analysis to experimental evaluation.
+Specific areas of my research include algorithms for highly constrained networks, the application of game theory and reinforcement learning to crowd computing, and online and reallocation algorithms for cloud computing and radio networks.
 I serve as Editorial Board member of Oxford The Computer Journal.
-This year, I serve in the Technical Program Committee of IEEE HPCC 2024.
+This year, I serve in the Technical Program Committee of ISAAC 2025 and SIROCCO 2026.

 Honors: